This job qualifies for a $10,000 sign-on bonus, provided the candidate meets the eligibility requirements. Click here to learn more!

 - Handles emergency or crisis situations

-- Subject to many interruptions and stressful situations
+- Subject to many interruptions

 - Handles absentee replacement on short notice